A Stability Framework for Parameter Selection in the Minimum Covariance Determinant Problem: Background

 \section{Background}

-Given a multivariate data matrix $X\in \Real^{n\times p}$, assume that most of the observations are sampled from a unimodal distribution with mean $\mu\in \Real^p$ and covariance $\Sigma\in \Real^{p\times p}$.
-Simultaneously suppose that there exists a subset of outliers markedly diverging from the primary mode.
+Given a multivariate data matrix $X\in \Real^{n\times p}$, assume that most observations are sampled from a unimodal distribution with mean $\mu\in \Real^p$ and covariance $\Sigma\in \Real^{p\times p}$.
+Additionally, suppose there exists a subset of outliers that significantly deviates from the primary mode.
 For the purpose of outlier detection and robust estimation, we are interested in finding a subset $H\subset \{1,2,\dots,n\}$ of size $h$ that is outlier-free.
 The mean and covariance estimated from the subset are given by

-where the $x_i\in \Real^p$ are the rows of $X$ indexed by the integer subset $H$. \begin{definition} The minimum covariance determinant problem seeks the $h$ observations from $x_1,x_2,\dots,x_n$ minimizing the determinant of $\hat{\Sigma}$ defined in equation \Eqn{meancov}. \end{definition} \cite{rousseeuw1999fast} proposed the first computationally efficient algorithm (FastMCD) to tackle the MCD problem.
-Starting from a random initial subset $H$, FastMCD first obtains an initial estimate of $\mu$ and $\Sigma$ via equation \Eqn{meancov}.
+where $x_i\in \Real^p$ denotes the $i$-th row of $X$. \begin{definition} The minimum covariance determinant problem seeks the $h$ observations from $x_1,x_2,\dots,x_n$ minimizing the determinant of $\hat{\Sigma}$ defined by equation \Eqn{meancov}. \end{definition} \cite{rousseeuw1999fast} proposed the first computationally efficient algorithm (FastMCD) to tackle the MCD problem.
+Starting from a random initial subset $H$, FastMCD first estimates $\mu$ and $\Sigma$ via equation \Eqn{meancov}.
 Then, based on the Mahalanobis distances